kadena-io/pact/README.md

 ## Installing Pact

-### Binary Distributions
+### Binary Downloads

-Pact can be installed via binary distribution for Linux or Mac by following the instructions below:
+Pact can be installed via ready-to-use binary downloads for Linux or Mac by following the instructions below:

 - Install [z3](https://github.com/Z3Prover/z3/wiki) `>= 4.11.2`.
 - Download the [prebuilt binaries](https://github.com/kadena-io/pact/releases) for either Linux or Mac, depending on your OS.